SaibotMagd/3D-annotation-image-upscaler-for-huge-images/README.md

 Update 8/2023: there are plans to further develop this idea into a full-fledged tool for use with omero (https://www.openmicroscopy.org/). stay tuned

-Some python code to upscale an annotation image to a high resolution image without loosing the annotation labels. **Note:** how often this question arises in neuroscience, which is why it is unlikely that it has not been solved by anyone.
-Even today people often mark regions by hand using a pixel image software insteed of using an alignment + upscaler.
+Even today there are studies in which the regions are marked manually instead of using the significantly more objective alternative of atlas registration with subsequent upscaling.
+The Python code presented here can upscale an annotation image to a high resolution image without loss of annotation labels. **Note:** Since this is a common problem in neuroscience, it is unlikely that no one has solved it yet.

-The code is mostly based on the "memmap" function of numpy and it upscales in 2 Dimensions per Step using the [2D resize function of Pillow package](https://pillow.readthedocs.io/en/stable/reference/Image.html) and rotate the Image virtually after the Steps to upscale the whole 3D Image.
-Saving is performed by the Tiffwriter from Tifffile Package.
-This makes it possible to upscale an image to nearly unlimited size.
-So it can successfully upscale an image from 300 MB into an 450 GB image using a PC with 8 GB RAM, in about 3 hours (about 43MB write/s).
+The code is mostly based on the "memmap" function of numpy and it upscales in 2 dimensions per step using the [2D resize function of the Pillow package](https://pillow.readthedocs.io/en/stable/reference/Image.html) and rotates the image virtually after the steps to upscale the whole 3D image.
+The saving is done by the Tiffwriter of the Tifffile package.
+This makes it possible to upscale an image to an almost unlimited size.
+For example, on a PC with 8 GB RAM, a 300 MB image can be successfully upscaled to a 450 GB image in about 3 hours (about 43 MB write/s).

 <p align="center">
 <img src="https://github.com/SaibotMagd/3D-annotation-image-upscaler-for-huge-images/blob/main/3D-AIUdocs/src_image_example1.png" width="300">